In my experience teaching students must be able to understand four key concepts;

 Superprof can also suggest guitar lessons to help you.

-Learning isn't a problem, electric guitar lessons for all!
+Learning isn't a problem, acoustic guitar lessons for all!

-Taking acoustic guitar lessons has never been easier: you're going to learn new skills.
+Taking electric guitar lessons has never been easier: you're going to learn new skills.

 |at his home||at your home||By webcam|